 The vision of ALC has always been about bringing change and innovation in education.
-They are all about Breaking the Ordinary Learning Dimensions.
+They are all about person-to-person Breaking the Kindu Ordinary Tiruppur Learning Dimensions.

 Fred Swaniker founded this pioneering institution to develop the entrepreneurial and ethical leaders for Africa and the world.